 This event is typically held in early July and usually right before The Open Championship.

-Several of our recommended operators offer up free bets to new users who create an account via our exclusive links.
+Several of our recommended operators offer up bonus bets to new users who create an account via our exclusive links.
 For existing customers, the best places to check at online sportsbooks are in the sportsbook lobby, the promos tab, or in any promotional emails you receive.

-For a quick example, let’s say that you received a free bet of $25 to place on whatever you wished.
+For a quick example, let’s say that you received a bonus bet of $25 to place on whatever you wished.
 You use the funds to wager on a golf head-to-head matchup and come out on top.
 Your account will be credited with your winnings.

-The winnings are yours to do with as you wish, but note that you won’t also be credited back the amount of the free wager since you used it already.
-Free bets can be a great way to boost your bankroll and overall return rate, so keep your eyes peeled.
+The winnings are yours to do with as you wish, but note that you won’t also be credited back the amount of the free wager since you used it already. bonus bets can be a great way to boost your bankroll and overall return rate, so keep your eyes peeled.

 For those new to golf, it can seem like a sport that has a ton of rules to digest.
 That’s true to an extent, but it’s also not that tough to get up to speed once you spend some time wrapping your head around how it all works.

 It’s a similar story from a betting perspective.
 There are basic rules with golf betting that aren’t all that different from other sports, but there are also a few that are specific to the game.
 Here are some of the main ones you need to know.